Wyoming Vehicle Tracking Controls

 LGCP APPENDIX C 2.2: VEHICLE TRACKING CONTROL MEASURES

-The LGCP states that vehicle tracking of sediment from the site must be minimizes by BMPs which may include aggregate surfacing or alternative measures.
-The permittee is also responsible to remove any sediment that is deposited onto the public roadway.
-Sediment removal can be completed by sweeping or scraping or other means which will not wash sediment into nearby storm drains.
-Operators are required to remove accumulated sediment within 24 hours or less depending.
+The LGCP states that sediment tracking from the site must be minimized through BMPs, which may include aggregate surfacing or alternative measures.
+The permittee is also responsible for removing any sediment deposited on the public roadway.
+Sediment removal can be completed by sweeping, scraping, or other means that will not wash sediment into nearby storm drains.
+Operators are required to remove accumulated sediment within 24 hours or less, depending.

-Vehicle Tracking Control Measures, or Stabilized Construction Entrances, are often the first BMP to be established during land development.
-Sediment entering the roadway from construction vehicles can pose a hazard to traffic and can easily wash into storm drains which increases maintenance on the drainage system and degrades water quality.
+Vehicle Tracking Control Measures, or Stabilized Construction Entrances, are often the first BMPs established during land development.
+Sediment entering the roadway from construction vehicles can pose a hazard to traffic and easily wash into storm drains, increasing maintenance on the drainage system and degrading water quality.

 WYDOT Field Guide: VEHICLE TRACKING CONTROL AGGREGATE PADS

-The Wyoming DOT includes an example of an aggregate based construction entrance in their published Field Guide.
-The guide reminds readers that sweeping is a reactive step taken when damage is already done and not to be considered an adequate prevention measure.
+The Wyoming DOT includes an example of an aggregate-based construction entrance in their published Field Guide.
+The guide reminds readers that sweeping is a reactive step taken when damage is already done and should not be considered an adequate prevention measure.

-A diagram of the example entrance is included in the field guide which shows a 50’ length aggregate tracking pad 9” in depth which is underlaid with a non-woven geotextile fabric to prevent the rocks from sinking into the subgrade.
-The entrance is shown to be 20’ in width or less if vehicles are confined to to exit lane.
-The aggregate mentioned is 6” minus rock which is provides a sufficiently rough surface which can be effective are removing sediment from tires.
+A diagram of the example entrance is included in the field guide, which shows a 50’ length aggregate tracking pad 9” in depth, which is underlaid with a non-woven geotextile fabric to prevent the rocks from sinking into the subgrade.
+The entrance is shown to be 20’ in width or less if vehicles are confined to the exit lane.
+The aggregate mentioned is 6” minus rock, which provides a sufficiently rough surface that can be effective in removing sediment from tires.

-All BMPs must be maintained throughout the duration of each construction project to ensure they are in functional condition.
-Aggregate construction entrances must be maintained when the aggregate becomes saturated with sediment or when the rock becomes compared and is no longer created a rough surface.
-Aggregate construction entrances are maintained by installing an additional layer of aggregate and if needed relining with geo-textile fabric.
-During weather events maintenance and sweeping may be required more frequently.
-If the construction entrance is not sufficient to contain the majority of sediment within the job site, additional control measures or alternative control measures must be implemented.
+All BMPs must be maintained throughout each construction project to ensure they remain in functional condition.
+Aggregate construction entrances must be maintained when the aggregate becomes saturated with sediment or when the rock becomes compacted and no longer creates a rough surface.
+Aggregate construction entrances are maintained by installing an additional layer of aggregate and, if needed, relining with geo-textile fabric.
+During weather events, maintenance and sweeping may be required more frequently.
+If the construction entrance is insufficient to contain the majority of sediment on the job site, additional or alternative control measures must be implemented.

 FODS Trackout Control System BMP

-The FODS Trackout Control System is a control measure for construction site entrances which is effective and reusable.
+The FODS Trackout Control System is an effective, reusable control measure for construction site entrances.
 The system consists of 12’ x 7’ panels have pyramidal structures on the surface.
-The pyramids work to flex vehicle tires to dislodge sediment and debris and create a void where sediment can collect.
-The system is typically installed using 4 panels in series (1x4 diagram) to create one 12’ wide exit lane which exiting traffic is directed towards using signs or posts.
+The pyramids flex vehicle tires to dislodge sediment and debris, creating a void where sediment can collect.
+The system is typically installed using four panels in series (1x4 diagram) to make one 12’ wide exit lane, which exiting traffic is directed towards using signs or posts.
 The FODS trackout control measure can be installed on grade or over asphalt and concrete.

 When the voids between the pyramids fill with sediment, the entrance requires maintenance.
-The system is maintained by removing the sediment using either a FODS shovel which is designed to fit between pyramids or by brushing the mats with a street sweeper or skid steer with a broom attachment.
+The system is maintained by removing sediment using either a FODS shovel, designed to fit between pyramids, or by brushing the mats with a street sweeper or a skid steer with a broom attachment.
 In many cases, the FODS system is proactively cleaned by directing sweepers to brush the mats as part of the routine sweeping schedule

-The FODS system is a highly effective and cost efficient solution for mitigating construction site track out.
+The FODS system is a highly effective, cost-efficient solution for mitigating construction site trackout.
 The system has been shown how to reduce required street sweeping by 59% compared to traditional aggregate entrances.
-The system is portable and reusable which enables operators to relocate the entrance for each phase of the project.
-The mats are durable and can be reused on multiple projects over the course of their 10+ year service life.
+The system is portable and reusable, which enables operators to relocate the entrance for each phase of the project.
+The mats are durable and can be reused on multiple projects throughout their 10+ year service life.

 Additional Resources: